News in German Studies

-The tenth annual Binghamton University German Studies Colloquium will convene scholars from North America and Europe in early April.
-This year's topic is "Violence," and our keynote speaker and workshop leader is Prof. Jochen Hellbeck (Rutgers).
+The tenth annual Binghamton University German Studies Colloquium convened scholars from North America and Europe in early April.
+This year's topic was "Violence," and our keynote speaker and workshop leader was Prof. Jochen Hellbeck (Rutgers).
 For more information, including the full schedule and description of events, see here.
 For information on registering for BUGSC X, see here.

 Frank Mischke receives SUNY Chancellor's Award